moleculeprotocol/IPNFT/README.md

 // 0xTokenizer 0xNewImpl 0xNewTokenImpl
 cast send --rpc-url=$RPC_URL --private-key=$PRIVATE_KEY 0xB7f8BC63BbcaD18155201308C8f3540b07f84F5e "upgradeToAndCall(address,bytes)" 0x70e0bA845a1A0F2DA3359C97E0285013525FFC49 0x84646c1f000000000000000000000000998abeb3e57409262ae5b751f60747921b33613e

+### Timelocked Tokens

+originally the "timelocked token" was an inline concept of the slcs.
+Timelock contracts weren't reusable among cs impls.
+This changes as of beginning of 2025.
+As a rather simple but not very elegant (and certainly not correct) solution we decided to "trust" external locking contracts so you can reuse them among crowdsale instances.
+This was needed for the VitaRNA crowdsale that's supposed to just support locks, no stakes - and hence required another crowdsale instance.
+During this upgrade we decided to externalize the timelock token template so upcoming instances can be verified on chain.

+---

 ## Prerequisites

 To work with this repository you have to install Foundry (<https://getfoundry.sh>).
 Run the following command in your terminal, then follow the onscreen instructions (macOS and Linux):